michaelddeming/ds-algo-python/chapter_5/ch5_notes.md

 - str:
 - bit: The smallest unit of data, representing a binary value (0 or 1).
 - byte: A group of 8 bits, which often represents a single character or a small amount of data.
-- memory address: A unique identifier for a location in a computer’s memory where data is stored.
+- memory address: A unique identifier for a location in a computer's memory where data is stored.
 - RAM: Random Access Memory
 - Array: A group of related variables, stored in continously in the computer's memory.